Skiing Etiquette Tips

-My dad's number one rule for life in general certainly applies to skiing as well: Be aware of your surroundings!
-Knowing where you are and who you’re around will help you through just about any situation on the mountain.
+My dad's number one rule for life in general certainly applies to skiing as well: Know where you are and what's around you.
+It will help you through just about any situation on the mountain.

 1. The skier in front has the right of way.
 This rule is often one of the hardest to adhere to and understand.
 Though you may be in control while the person in front of you is skiing erratically, it is your responsibility as the skier in back to react to what happens in front of you.
 In the case of a collision, no matter who cut who off, the skier in back is always the responsible party.

 2. Help others who need it.
 Everyone has a "yard sale" now or then...skis everywhere, poles 50 yards up the trail, and it always seems like you've swallowed more snow than you thought possible.
 If you're a passer-by, assess the debris field and help.
 It's always nice to lend a hand so the downed skiier doesn't have to hike back up to retrieve their gear.